Part 1: Cloudflare ZTNA — Web Filtering

 Every time you type a URL in the browser, before anything loads, your device makes a DNS query — essentially asking “what is the IP address for this domain?”.
 DNS blocking intercepts this query and simply refuses to resolve the domain if it matches a blocked category.
 The browser never gets the IP, the connection never happens, and the user sees an error page.

-Terraform creates a Gateway DNS Policy in your Cloudflare Zero Trust account.
-Head over to Zero Trust → Traffic Policies → Firewall Policies → DNS and you should see it listed there.
+Head over to Zero Trust → Traffic Policies → Firewall Policies → DNS and you should see Firewall DNS Policy listed there.

 Testing